The Hard Work of Positivity

 Coming home from that was a rebirth.
 I knew everything I had gone through had made me into the man I am today.
 And I knew exactly what I wanted to do and had to do with my life.
 And that’s what I’m doing today!
 I still meditate every day.
 I breathe deep for a few minutes and say my mantra and go into each day anew.As soon as I woke up made the CHOICE to change my circumstance, THINGS STARTED CHANGING!

 Instantly I had a career, stability, a home and a roof over my head.
 If i didn’t have my routine in the gym, if i just stayed angry, if i blamed the world for my circumstance..I probably wouldn’t be here today.
 I still have the same job, I’ve since bought a home of my own, I’m taking care of my child, I’ve begun the pursuit of becoming a bodybuilder and have competed on stage.

 The moment I had clarity is when I truly became powerful, once I found power I was able to create, once I was able to create I was able to produce a very rewarding and fulfilling life.

 LIFE BY DEFINITION IS TRANSFORMATIVE.
 THAT TRANSFORMATION CAN BE PAINFUL, BUT THE MORE YOU LEARN THROUGH YOUR EVOLUTION, THE MORE POWERFUL YOU WILL BECOME.

-This article was republished by the permission of The Raider Project!
+This first appeared in The Havok Journal November 6, 2018 and was republished by the permission of The Raider Project!